Apostolic Nunciature to Bavaria: History

 A new nunciature was established by Pope Pius VI in Munich in 1785, requested by Charles Theodore, Elector of Bavaria.
 The appointment of Giulio Cesare Zoglio as nuncio angered the archbishop-electors of Cologne, Mainz, and Trier, who considered the Nuncio to Cologne to be competent for all the Empire.
 Joseph II, Holy Roman Emperor sided with the electors, and declared he would recognise nuncios in their "political character" only.
 Thus, there were two nuncios: one in Cologne, and one in Munich, the division of whose jurisdictions was a matter of contention.

 With the Archbishop-Electorates of Cologne, Mainz, and Trier occupied by France and dissolved in 1795 and 1803, respectively, the last nuncio to Cologne, Annibale della Genga, had to reside in Augsburg, which was annexed to Bavaria in 1803.
 With the dissolution of the Empire in 1806 Bavaria gained full sovereignty, and the tradition of the nuncio to Cologne was continued by the nuncio to Austria in Vienna, competent for the Empire of Austria only.

 In the years 1800–1818 the nunciature was suppressed due to Napoléon's pressure on the Vatican.
 However, after the Bavarian Concordat (1817) the ties were revitalised in 1818.
 Thus Austria and the Kingdom of Bavaria maintained their separate relations to the Pope, also after both had joined the German Confederation in 1815, which was no state, but a mere confederacy.
 Whereas the prevailingly Lutheran or Calvinist German states within the confederacy, disestablished in 1866, had no diplomatic ties with the Holy See.
 None of the states of the North German Confederation, a confederacy without Austria and Southern Germany, had ties to the Vatican.
 When most German states, but not Austria, merged with the North German Confederation in order to form the federal united German Empire in 1871, Bavaria was the only member state with a nunciature.
+This was part of the Reservatrechte where Bavaria was permitted to retain its diplomatic network after the formation of the unified Germany in 1871.